How mobility operators can create growth with gamified loyalty programs

 Challenge

-HumanForest wanted to help London save as much CO2 as possible, by promoting its shared e-bike service in a fun and playful way!
+HumanForest wanted to help London save as much CO2 as possible.
+Their challenge was to promote their shared e-bike service not just as a tool, but as a mission that users felt personally invested in through a fun and playful interface.

 Solution

-We created a gamified loyalty program that embodies HumanForest’s brand narrative.
-Every mile you complete represents one tree worth of CO2 saved.
-For every five trees or miles, you get one TreeCoin.
-Based on those metrics you can level up, get featured on the CO2 leaderboard, and more!
+We created a gamified loyalty program that directly embodies HumanForest’s brand narrative.
+Every mile completed represents one tree worth of CO2 saved.
+For every five trees or miles, users receive one "TreeCoin."
+Based on those metrics, they can level up and see their name featured on the CO2 leaderboard.

 How you can use StriveCloud to create a gamified loyalty program inside your mobility app